It's your Slack workspace. You want it to work with you. To work for you.

-When you're building just for your team, installing a Slack app is as easy clicking an install button.
+When you're building just for your workspace, installing a Slack app is as easy clicking an install button.
 No one needs to learn OAuth if they don't want to.

-Of course, OAuth is still here for you when you need it and you don't have to distribute your app to other teams to use it.
+Of course, OAuth is still here for you when you need it and you don't have to distribute your app to other workspaces to use it.